myaniklar/SoccerGame/README.md

 # SoccerGame
 BasicGameEngine
-İnheritance and virtual functions are used
+Inheritance and virtual functions are used